dmorse/pscf/doc/sphinx/install.rst

 Package Managers: HomeBrew vs. MacPorts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The remaining dependencies (cmake, gfortran and fftw) can be most easily installed using either the MacPorts or Homebrew package manager systems.
-These are both systems for managing open-source unix software on Darwin unix subsystem of the Mac OSX.
+These are both systems for managing open-source unix software on the unix subsystem of the Mac OSX.
 The choice of package managers is up to you, but you should avoid using both on the same machine.
-We also recommend against using the older Fink manager, which is obsolete.
 If either Homebrew or MacPorts is already installed and in use on your Mac, use the existing system and do not install the alternative, because they do not play well together.
 If neither Homebrew or MacPorts is installed, we have slight preference for Homebrew, which made it slightly easier to install the dependencies required by PSCF.
-We have succeeded in building PSCF using both package managers on different machines that were running the Max OSX 10.11.
-Instructions for both systems are given separately below.
+We have succeeded in building PSCF using both package managers on different machines that were running the latest version of Mac OS X (El Capitan, X 10.11) Instructions for both package managers are given separately below.

 Installing dependencies via Homebrew
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^